Seecougsy/shark-detector/README.md

 Your default browser should automatically open the app.
 If not, copy the URL shown in CMD/Terminal and paste it into your browser.

 ### Requirements
+- Python 3.9+
+- Streamlit
+- Ultralytics
+- OpenCV
+- Roboflow
 ## Notes
+- This is a proof-of-conceopt and not production ready
+- Intended for educational demonstration and not operational
+- All data used to trained the model was publically sourced/ open licence.